Tanks arrive in Germany to begin armor rotations

 |0

-This work, Tanks arrive in Germany to begin armor rotations [Image 1 of 5], by Sue Ulibarri, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, Tanks arrive in Germany to begin armor rotations, by SFC Jacob McDonald, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT